binarydev/dreamcatcher/README.md

 # Installation and Use

+## Docker

-Installation with Docker is recommended.
-Simply clone this repository, `docker build`, and `docker run`.
+Clone this repository, `docker build . -t dreamcatcher`, and `docker run dreamcatcher`.

 To install additional fonts in the built image, place them in a top-level `fonts` directory in this repo before building.

+## Standalone

 To run without Docker, simply `npm install && npm start`.
 Requires Node `8.12.0` (LTS) or newer.

+## Environment Variables

 The following optional environment variables are available for configuration: